janjaromirhorak/optimize/README.md

 Resize and compress images directly in the browser.
 Client side image optimization can be useful to save upload time (and server resources).

-The script is written in ES6 using features of the File API and HTML5 Canvas.
+The script is written in **ES6** using features of the [File API](https://w3c.github.io/FileAPI/) and [HTML5 Canvas](https://www.w3.org/TR/html5/semantics-scripting.html#the-canvas-element).
-For backwards compatibility the code coulde be transpiled into ES2015 using Babel or some other JavaScript preprocessor.
+For backwards compatibility the code could be transpiled into ES2015 using Babel or some other JavaScript preprocessor.

 No external libraries are needed.